simple-crypto/SMAesH-challenge/website/src/target_simulation.md

 Verime with the appropriate arguments in order to setup the package.
 The tool will analyze the hardware architecture, identify the annoted signals and create C++ files in order to probe these signals together with Verilator.
 Besides, it will generate all the python environment used in the wheel building process.
-As shown by ts helper, Verime accepts the following parameters:
+As shown by its helper, Verime accepts the following parameters:

 ```bash